If you have Small Intestine Bacterial Overgrowth (SIBO) or IBS (Irritable Bowel Syndrome) you may have heard of the Low-FODMAP diet.

 Dr.Sheila Dean, DSc, RDN: This Is The Low-FODMAP Diet

 Dr. Sheila Dean: “First, let me say that there’s a lot of different approaches to gut health.
 The FODMAP approach, or the low FODMAP diet approach is a very popular approach just because there’s so much empirical data.
 There’s so many testimonials to the fact that it works.
-The research is fairly limited, but there’s just so many people that testify to the fact that they do well.
+There’s just so many people that testify to the fact that they do well with fairly limited research.

 FODMAP is an acronym.
 It’s not food map, it is really FODMAP.
 An acronym that stands for—get ready—fermentable O for oligosaccharides, D for disaccharides…